jaspector

 New construction, additions, alterations, structural repairs, reroofing, mechanical, electrical, and plumbing work within city limits.
 Specific trigger list not published online; contact City Hall at (575) 537-2561.

-Typical processing time is Not publicly stated.
+Building permit processing times in Bayard, NM typically run Not publicly stated.
 Contact (575) 537-2561 for current processing times.
 Small city staff may have limited review capacity..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Bayard, NM.
 The following work is generally exempt: Owner-builder exemption: state process applies; see Grant County section; Manufactured housing: state CID manufactured home installer requirements apply.
 Note: Mining legacy of the Chino Mine creates unique environmental and liability considerations for construction in and around Bayard.
 Environmental due diligence recommended near Chino Mine operations or tailings areas.
+When in doubt, confirm with the local building department before starting work.